-The Organization provides care to patients under Medicaid through a contract with Navos for the period January 1, 2019 through September 2019, and a contract with King County Department of Community and Human Services for the period from October 1, 2019 through December 31, 2020.
+The Organization provides care to patients under Medicaid through a contract with King County Department of Community and Human Services.
 Revenue is recognized as performance obligations are satisfied.
 Performance obligations are determined based on the nature of the services provided by the Organization.
-Rate adjustments from Medicaid are recorded and subsequent adjustments to these amounts are recorded in revenues when known.
 Billings are subject to audit and possible retroactive adjustment, and related revenue is recorded at the amount the Organization ultimately expects to receive.
-As of December 31, 2020 and 2019, receivable under the contract totaled \$133,771 and \$53,164, respectively.
+As of December 31, 2021 and 2020, receivable under the contract totaled \$61,012 and \$133,771, respectively.